SadhanaShreee/Data---Science-Analyzing-the-Impact-of-Environmental-and-Factors-on-Housing-Prices-in-Boston/README.md

     conclusion = "Fail to reject the null hypothesis.
 The weighted distance to employment centers does not significantly impact the median value of homes."

 summary, conclusion

+# Interpretation of the DIS coefficient
+effect_interpretation = (
+    f"The coefficient of DIS is {dis_coefficient:.3f}.
+This means that for every additional unit increase in " f"weighted distance to the five Boston employment centers, the median value of owner-occupied homes changes " f"by approximately {dis_coefficient:.3f} units. "
+    f"{'This effect is statistically significant.' if dis_p_value < alpha else 'This effect is not statistically significant.'}"
+)

+# Display results
+print(model.summary())
+print("\nConclusion:", conclusion)
+print("Effect Interpretation:", effect_interpretation)
 ```